 As an engineer, I find myself naturally drawn to technology, regardless of its age.
 And in my opinion, the most fascinating feature of the Panthéon is the Foucault pendulum.
 This 67-meter pendulum, located beneath the dome of the Panthéon, was used by Leon Foucault to demonstrate the rotation of the earth.

 If it is the great people (in their resting place) you want to meet, you must visit the crypt.
 You’ll find the tomb of Marie Curie, Josephine Baker, and Victor Hugo in it.

-Panthéon opens from 10:00 am to 6:00 pm from October 1 to March 31; 10:00 am to 6:30 pm from April 1 to June 30.
-The entry fee is 11.5 EUR.
+Panthéon is open from 10:00 am to 6:00 pm from October 1 to March 31; 10:00 am to 6:30 pm from April 1 to June 30.
 Visit the official website of the Panthéon to see complete details and announcements.

 The Louvre is open from Monday, Wednesday to Sunday, from 9:00 am until 6:00 pm.
 The tickets purchased online cost 17 EUR (15 EUR at the counters).
 18 years old below are free to enter.
 Please check the visitor’s information page for announcements and more details.

 One of the aspects I deeply admire about the French is their profound passion for art.
 It’s a love affair that permeates their very language, which is often described as poetic and enchanting.